eosnetworkfoundation/docs/docs/40_node-operation/10_getting-started/40_peering.md

 ## How to locate peers

 For the EOS Mainnet and various Testnets, some websites publish and maintain lists of P2P, API, and other endpoints for your nodes to connect to.
-There are various endpoint lists available for the EOS Mainnet and the various EOS Testnets.

-> ℹ️ These lists are typically generated, validated, and combined from the standard `bp.json` files provided by Block Producers, including Standby Producers.
+> ℹ️ Endpoint lists are typically generated, validated, and combined from the standard `bp.json` files provided by Block Producers, including Standby Producers.

-For a central portal that keeps track of *all* endpoints (P2P, API, History, etc.) for the EOS Mainnet and various EOS Testnets, you can visit the EOS Nation Validate Portal and select the **endpoints report** for the specific network:
+For a central portal that maintains the recent status of *all* active endpoints (P2P, API, History, etc.) for the EOS Mainnet and various EOS Testnets, you can visit the EOS Nation Validate Portal and select the **endpoints report** for the specific network:

 * EOS Mainnet endpoints: https://validate.eosnation.io/eos/reports/endpoints.html
 * Jungle Testnet endpoints: https://validate.eosnation.io/jungle4/reports/endpoints.html